History of Germany (1990–present)

-The history of Germany from 1990 to the present spans the period following the German reunification, when West Germany and East Germany were reunited after being divided during the Cold War.
-Germany after 1990 is referred to by historians as the Berlin Republic (Berliner Republik).
+Since 1990, Germany spans the period following German reunification, when West Germany and East Germany were reunited after being divided during the Cold War.
+It is referred to by historians as the Berlin Republic (Berliner Republik), or as the Third German Republic.
 This time period is also determined by the ongoing process of the "inner reunification" of the formerly divided country.